Special Education Programs and Services

 Provides direct support to ESL students.

-Behaviour Resource Teachers observe, plan, and apply behaviour strategies, intervention, data collection and classroom management methods to support classroom teachers, school staff and students experiencing behaviour crisis.
-Behaviour resource teachers can be accessed through both consultations and direct referrals approved by the Superintendent of Education (Special Education).
+Student Support Teachers observe, plan and apply behaviour strategies, intervention, data collection and classroom management methods to support classroom teachers, school staff and students experiencing behaviour crisis.
+Student Support Teachers can be accessed through both consultations and direct referrals approved by the Superintendent of Education (Learning Services.)

 School-To-Work Transition Support